-Eng 133-English Composition I 2(3-0-0): This is an intermediate level writing class.
+Eng 133-English Composition I 2(2-0-0): This is an intermediate level writing class.
 Students are guided through the stages of the writing process to write paragraphs that are both meaningful and organized and include a topic sentence with a controlling idea and conclusion.
 Students write multi-draft compositions from a variety of practical and academic purposes.
 They improve their writing by studying model sentences and paragraphs, basic sentence patterns, mechanics, coordinating conjunctions, transitions and vocabulary.
+Two 1-hour lectures per week.
 Pre-requisite: None.

-Eng 134-English Composition II 2(3,0,0): This English course is designed to take learners from the paragraph level of writing in English to the Essay level.
+Eng 134-English Composition II 2(2,0,0): This English course is designed to take learners from the paragraph level of writing in English to the Essay level.
 It concentrates of the essential form and function of the essay and prepares the ground for the academic essay.
 Particular importance is given to tasks of description and argumentation, including work on comparison, definition, cause-effect and expression of opinion in essay writing.
 Thus, students are taken through the major stages of the essay composition process.
-Prerequisite: Eng 133.
+Two 1hour lectures per week.
+Pre-requisite: Eng 133.

-Eng 137-Technical Writing 2(3-0-0): This course introduces students to the fundamentals of writing, designing and conveying technical information to different audiences.
+Eng 137-Technical Writing 2(2-0-0): This course introduces students to the fundamentals of writing, designing and conveying technical information to different audiences.
 Students will learn about technical writing conventions, such as organization, style and tone and illustration and layout as they work through the writing process to produce a variety of common technical documents that they will encounter in their academic work.
-Pre-requisite: Eng 134.
+Two 1-hour lectures per week.
+Prerequisite: Eng 134.

-Eng 138-Fundamentals of Speech Communication 2(3-0-0): A study of communication theories as applied to speech: practical communicative experiences ranging from interpersonal communication and small-group process through problem identification and solution in discussion, to informative and persuasive speaking in standard speaker-audience situations.
-Co-requisite: Eng 134.
+Eng 138-Fundamentals of Speech Communication 2(2-0-0): A study of communication theories as applied to speech: practical communicative experiences ranging from interpersonal communication and small-group process through problem identification and solution in discussion, to informative and persuasive speaking in standard speaker-audience situations.
+One 2-hours lectures per week.
+Co-requisite: Eng 137.

-Mgt 292-Management Fundamentals & Skill 3(4.5-0-0): The course covers Management fundamentals & Skill, such as, Global Management - Change and Innovation - Appendix: Managing Entrepreneurial Ventures - Decision Making - Strategic Management - Module Planning Tools and Techniques - In class discussion: Ethics Dilemma - Operations Management - Marketing Management - E Business - Marketing Plan - Human Resource Management - Team Building - Foundations of Individual Behaviour - Communication.
+Mgt 292-Management Fundamentals & Skill 3(3-0-0): The course covers Management fundamentals & Skill, such as, Global Management - Change and Innovation - Appendix: Managing Entrepreneurial Ventures - Decision Making - Strategic Management -Module Planning Tools and Techniques - In class discussion: Ethics Dilemma - Operations Management -Marketing Management - E Business - Marketing Plan -Human Resource Management - Team Building -Foundations of Individual Behaviour - Communication.
+Three 1-hour lectures per week.
 Pre-requisite(s): None.

-SSC 101-Islamic Creed and Contemporary Doctrines 2(3-0-0): Creed: definition, importance, sources, characteristics, study methodology, pillars of faith, influence of creed on individuals and society, belief nullifiers, thought constraints, study of some contemporary doctrines: secularism, Satan worshipers, Baha'ism, Zionism, Misoneism, Christian fundamentalism.
+SSC 101-Islamic Creed and Contemporary Doctrines 2(2-0-0): Creed: definition, importance, sources, characteristics, study methodology, pillars of faith, influence of creed on individuals and society, belief nullifiers, thought constraints, study of some contemporary doctrines: secularism, Satan worshipers, Baha'ism, Zionism, Misoneism, Christian fundamentalism.
 Student is required to memorize part of the holy Quran.
-Pre-requisite(s): None.
+One 2-hours lectures per week.
+Prerequisite(s): None.

-Deic 317-Islamic Morals and Ethics 2(3-0-0): Morals (Ethics: definition and foundations, characteristics, study of model samples of the Prophets' morals and ethics, tools of moral/ethical education in Islam.
+Deic 317-Islamic Morals and Ethics 2(2-0-0): Morals (Ethics: definition and foundations, characteristics, study of model samples of the Prophets' morals and ethics, tools of moral/ethical education in Islam.
 Concept of profession and its importance in human life, constituents of professional morals/ethics and its constraints, model samples of professional morals/ethics in Islam.
 Student is required to memorize part of the holy Quran.
+One 2-hours lectures per week.
 Pre-requisite(s): None.